Mar 26, 2025

 Complete instructions on report submission can be found here.

-According to The Corruption, Drug Trafficking and other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA), the following penalties apply to those convicted of money laundering activities:
+According to The Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA), the following penalties apply to those convicted of money laundering activities:

 • For individuals: a fine of up to S$500,000 (approximately $375,000) or up to 10 years imprisonment;